ryankorsrud/FitLogger/README.md

 The logged workouts are displayed.
 ##### Adding a New Day to a Program
 19. Click on "Program" Tab.
 The "Current Program" should be displayed.
-20. Click on the "New Day" button
+20. Click on the "New Day" button.
 21. Enter the title for the day, and the exercise(s).
 22. Click "Add Exercise" to enter another exersice (optional).
 23. Click "Save Program".
-The new and/or modified program will now be reflected when selecting a day on the "Track" screen
+The new and/or modified program will now be reflected when selecting a day on the "Track" screen.
 ##### Remove a Day from a Program
 25. Click on "Program" Tab.
 The "Current Program" should be displayed.
-26. Use the corresponding left and right arrows to navigate to the day you want to remove
+26. Use the corresponding left and right arrows to navigate to the day you want to remove.
 27. Remove all of its exersices by clicking the red trash icon next to each exersise.
 28. Click "Save Program".
 ##### Enabling Workout Reminders
 29. Click on "Personal" Tab.
-30. Toggle on the "Enable Workout Reminders" button
+30. Toggle on the "Enable Workout Reminders" button.
 31. Click the clock icon below "Set Reminder Time:".
 32. Enter the time of day that you wish to receive a workout reminder.
-##### Logout
+##### Logging Out
 33. Click the "Logout" button in the top-right corner.